GokulManoharan/atlas-ds-challenge/README.md

 # Custom Select component
-## Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/atlas-ds-challenge) for a demo
+### Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/atlas-ds-challenge) for a demo

+# How to see this application running in local?

-Clone the repo and navigate to the project folder that got created
+Clone this repo into yo and navigate to the folder 'atlas-ds-challenge'

 ## Available Scripts
 ### `npm install`

-Isntalls the project dependencies
+Installs the project dependencies

 ### `npm start`